wlsdms0122/JSBottomSheet/README.md

 public struct JSBottomSheetOption {
     /// Bottom sheet should dismiss when backdrop tap.
 The default value of this property is `true`. public var canBackdropDismiss: Bool = true
+    /// Bottom sheet should dismiss when scroll down.
+The default value of this property is `false`. public var canScrollDismiss: Bool = false
     /// Bottom sheet should scroll to change detent.
 The default value of this property is `true`. public var canScroll: Bool = true
     /// Bottom sheet adjusts its size based on the content's scroll direction.
 The default value of this property is `both`.